India says ready to provide assistance, support to Afghan people following devastating quake | Law-Order

 India says ready to provide assistance, support to Afghan people following devastating quake

-India said it is ready to provide assistance and support to the people of Afghanistan in their hour of need as a devastating earthquake killed nearly 1000 people, destroyed houses and displaced several.
+India has said it is ready to provide assistance and support to the people of Afghanistan in their hour of need after a devastating earthquake killed nearly 1,000 people, destroyed houses, and displaced several in the country.

 "We hope that the 'humanitarian carve outs' of this Resolution are fully utilized by the UN agencies and their aid partners and aberrations addressed," he said.

-In response to the humanitarian needs of the Afghan people, India has dispatched several shipments of humanitarian assistance consisting of 30,000 MTs of wheat, 13 tons of medicines, 500,000 doses of COVID-19 vaccine and winter clothing.
+In response to the humanitarian needs of the Afghan people, India has dispatched several shipments of humanitarian assistance consisting of 30,000 metric tonnes (MT) of wheat, 13 tonnes of medicines, 500,000 doses of COVID-19 vaccine, and winter clothing.

-These humanitarian consignments were handed over to the Indira Gandhi Children’s Hospital, Kabul, and UN specialized agencies such as World Health Organisation and the World Food Program (WFP).
+These humanitarian consignments were handed over to the Indira Gandhi Children's Hospital, Kabul, and UN specialized agencies such as World Health Organisation and the World Food Programme (WFP).

 Tirumurti reiterated that humanitarian assistance should be based on principles of neutrality, impartiality, and independence.
 The disbursement of humanitarian aid should be non-discriminatory and accessible to all, irrespective of ethnicity, religion, or political belief.
 In particular, the assistance should reach the most vulnerable first, including women, children, and minorities.

-Noting that peace and security in Afghanistan are critical imperatives that the international community needs to collectively strive for, he said India will continue to play its role towards the pursuit of that objective and the interests of Afghan people will continue to be at the heart of our efforts in Afghanistan.
-He underlined that as a contiguous neighbour and long-standing partner of Afghanistan, India has direct stakes in ensuring the return of peace and stability to the country.
+Noting that peace and security in Afghanistan are critical imperatives that the international community needs to collectively strive for, he said India will continue to play its role in the pursuit of that objective and the interests of the Afghan people will continue to be at the heart of our efforts in Afghanistan.
+He underlined that as a contiguous neighbor and long-standing partner of Afghanistan, India has direct stakes in ensuring the return of peace and stability to the country.

 On the political front, India continues to call for an inclusive dispensation in Afghanistan which represents all sections of the Afghan society.
 A broad-based, inclusive, and representative formation is necessary for both domestic and international engagement, he added.